bramuno/shelterMon/README.md

   <li>Now that you have the IP address, you can SSH into the rpi.<br>
   <li>if you dont know how to SSH to a device, you can <a href="https://www.putty.org/" target="_blank">download putty</a>.
 Click <a href="https://www.ssh.com/academy/ssh/putty/windows" target="_blank">here</a> for a guide on how to use putty for SSH. </li>
   <li>After logging in run these commands: (you can paste copied text into the putty window clicking the putty window with the right mouse button):<br>
-  <b>[- sudo apt-get -y install rsyslog git && sudo cd /home && sudo git clone https://github.com/bramuno/shelterMon.git && sudo cd shelterMon && sudo cp shelter.conf /etc/rsyslog.d/ && nano /etc/rsyslog.d/shelter.conf -]</b></li>
+  <b>sudo apt-get -y install rsyslog git && sudo cd /home && sudo git clone https://github.com/bramuno/shelterMon.git && sudo cd shelterMon && sudo cp shelter.conf /etc/rsyslog.d/ && nano /etc/rsyslog.d/shelter.conf</b></li>
   <li>Edit the file and use the provided examples and replicate as needed to have one line for each ESP32 sensor you have.
 The first section defines the log file location, and the second section ties the log file to the IP address of the sensors.
 Update the IP addresses to match the IPs you got earlier for each ESP32 device.
 Each line has to be unique so change the 1's and 2's as needed.
 If you dont have that many devices, don't worry about the extra lines.    hit CTRL-O and ENTER to save, then CTRL-X to exit. </li>
   <li>now run this command to edit the rsyslog.conf file<br>
   <b>sudo nano /etc/rsyslog.conf</b><br>
   locate <b>module(load="imudp")</b> and remove the # before it.
 Do the same for next line.
 Then change <b>port="514"</b> to <b>port="3333"</b> and use CTRL-O to save and CTRL-X to exit.</li>
   <li>now run this command to check your conf file is correct:<br>
-  <br>rsyslogd -f /etc/rsyslog.conf -N1</b><br>
+  rsyslogd -f /etc/rsyslog.conf -N1</b><br>
   <li>now run this command to restart rsyslog:<br>
   <b>sudo systemctl restart syslog.socket</b><br>If the command returns nothing, especially no errors, then you are fine.
 Otherwise, go back into the file and try to find where the problem is.  syslog won't run if that file isn't perfect.</li>
-  <li>Now that syslog is listening make sure your sensors are powered on.  </li>
+  <li>Now that syslog is listening we can setup the sensors. </li>
-  <li>The sensors should start sending data to the rpi.
-Now we can finish with the rpi.</li>

   <h2>ESP32 & sensors</h2>
   <li>Pop the ESP32 boards into the breakout boards.
-Make sure the pins line up.  </li>
+Make sure the pins line up by matching the labels.  </li>
   <li>The sensors should have come with 3 cables with a header that conects to the sensor board.
-Connect the cables to the boards. </li>
+Connect the white header plugs into the sensor boards. </li>
   <li>Now the other end of the cables go to the breakout baord.
 The red cable goes to the 3V3 pin, the black cable goes to the GND pin, and the yellow cable goes to P14.</li>
   <li>To power on, connect a micro-usb cable to the ESP32 and connect the other end to a usb charger port (like a cell phone charger) or for now you can use the USB port on your computer. </li>
   <li>read <a href="https://dronebotworkshop.com/esp32-intro/">this guide</a> on getting to know the basics on the ESP32, follow the instructions to setup arduino IDE and pay attention on how to upload code to the board.
-It requires you hold the reset button until the board begins uploading, so it may take some practice. </li>
+It requires you press the reset button just before the board begins uploading, so it may take some practice. </li>
   <li>Now that you are familiar with the ES32, you can upload the code to the board.
 See the project repo and look for the file "ESP32.ino".
 Open that file and copy the code into the arduino IDE.
 Now look for the areas you need to edit.
 Look for the comments "user changes here".
 Update the SSIDname and SSIDpassword to your wifi SSID name and password, and update the udpAddress to the IP address of the rpi.
 Leave the rest unless you know what you are doing. </li>
   <li>Now you need the additional libraries before you upload.
 Click SKETCH menu and select INCLUDE LIBRARY and then select MANAGE LIBRARIES.
 It should open a window to allow you to search for new libraries.
 Search for <b>dallas</b> and install <b>DallasTemp by Miles Burton</b>.
 Choose the option to INSTALL ALL DEPENDENCIES (otherwise search for <b>OneWire by Jim Studt</b> and install that as well).
 You should be good to upload now.
   </li>
   <li>Make sure your <a href="https://www.arduino.cc/en/software">Arduino IDE</a> settings are as instructed by the ESP32 guide, then click the UPLOAD button.  remember uploading is not that simple for ESP32 so refer back to the previous ESP32 guide and remember you need to hold the reset button on the ESP32 then wait for the arduino output to say "uploading..." and then release the button.  it may take a few tries to get it right.</li>
   <li>Repeat the upload process as needed if you have more sensors.</li>
-  <li>Once all the sensors are working on the network, you need to reserve the IP address for each device.
+  <li>Once all the sensors are have the wifi code uploaded, you need to reserve the IP address for each device.
 Go back to the router's DHCP reservation area and then restart the ESP32 devices.
-WHen the devices restart, they should as the router for an IP address and the router will respond.
-Reserve each device and be sure to label them.  </li>
+When the devices restart, they should ask the router for an IP address and the router will respond.
+Once you have the IP and MAC addresses, go back to the DHCP reservation area in the router to reserve each device.
+Then be sure to label each ESP32 (use the bottom side of the breakout board).  </li>

 <h2>Email user account</h2>
   <li>If you are using your gmail/google account, you can follow <a href="https://support.google.com/accounts/answer/185833?hl=en">this guide</a> to setup your google account information.
 Don't use your normal gmail password. </li>
   <li>If you are using something else, then you will need to locate your mail server inforamtion.
 You can ask your IT person if you have one, or you can google "smtp server" and the name of your mail provider (eg "smtp server yahoo).
 But you will have to check their documentation if it doesnt work as you may need to create an app password similar to the gmail procedure. </li>
-  <li>save the username, password and server info as you will need it later. </li>
+  <li>save the username, password and server address and server port as you will need that later. </li>

   <h2>Breadboard Hat (optional)</h2>